ultrazohm/ultrazohm_sw/docs/source/general/howToDocs/howToDocs.rst

 * Build the documentation by invoking ``make html``
 * You can open the docs in ``/docs/build/html/index.html``
 * You can edit the documentation by using a text editor of your choice

+.. tip:: We have added `sphinx-autobuild <https://github.com/executablebooks/sphinx-autobuild>`_ to the makefile.
+Therefore, you can use ``make livehtml`` instead of ``make html`` which opens a new browser that synchronizes live with changes that you make locally.

+.. tip:: Sometimes you might need to clean the output with ``make clean`` or clean build with ``make clean html``

 Video
 *****